fran496/to-xml/README.md

 RET (Record element tag): name of the XML element that wraps every record of the CSV file on the XML output.
 By default is "Record".

+EFS (Excluded fields string): comma separated string that contains the index numbers of unwanted fields, i.e: "1,2,3" excludes the first, second and third fields of the CSV file from the output.
+By default is "0".

 You can set a parameter with the "v" flag, i.e: awk -f to-xml.awk -v RET='Main' file.csv > output.xml.

 The base of this Awk program was created by a moderator of the Unix and Linux